Pressio/pressio-log/README.md

 The following example initializes the logger with LogLevel `info` and directs the output to a file called `pressio_output.log`.

-In practice, this means that all solver output (level: `basic`) and critical program information (level: `info`) from Pressio will be written to that file.
+In practice, this means that all solver output (level: `sparse`) and critical program information (level: `info`) from Pressio will be written to that file.
 Any warnings or errors will also be logged, while all other output (level: `debug`) will be omitted.

 ```cpp
 #define PRESSIO_ENABLE_LOGGING 1